Digital nomad born in New York but currently living online, Eva knows everything there is to know about packing and moving.

 Tips to Help You Learn How to Pack Tools for Moving

 You need to separate hand and power tools from other items and put them in small boxes.
-Don’t make the mistake of placing them all in one large box as you will not be able to lift it or even if you do, the box will not hold.
-Screwdrivers, wrenches and similar things are best kept in small packages or inside a toolbox, secured with crumpled paper to prevent it from shifting during transport.
+Don’t make the common moving mistake of placing them all in one large box as you will not be able to lift it or even if you do, the box will not hold.
+Screwdrivers, wrenches, and similar things are best kept in small packages or inside a toolbox, secured with crumpled paper to prevent it from shifting during transport.
 Power tools are best kept in their original boxes and placed into small moving ones.
 If you haven’t kept the original packaging, then wrap all the items and secure them with tape.